-It is reported by travellers, that when the Dogs of Egypt go to drink out of the river Nile, they lap up the water as they run along the banks, for fear of being surprised by the Crocodiles.
-As one of them, therefore, was thus quenching his thirst, "Soho, my friend!" cried a sly Crocodile, "pray drink what you please at your leisure, and don't be so fearful."-"Yes," answered the Dog, "I would take your advice with all my heart if I did not know that you would be very glad to make a meal of my carcase."
+IT is reported by travellers, that when the Dogs of Egypt went to drink out of the river Nile, they lap up the water as they run along the banks, for fear of being surprised by the Crocodiles.-As one of them, therefore, was thus quenching his thirst, " So ho, my friend !" cried a sly Crocodile, " pray drink what you please

+" at your leisure, and don't be so fear-" ful."-" Yes," answered the Dog, " I would take your advice with all my " heart, if I did not know that you would " be very glad to make a meal of my " carcase."